NorthernAnvil/GameOfPatterns/README.md

 # GameOfPatterns
 GameOfPatterns

-Singleton for AudioManager
+Singleton for AudioManager.
-StateMachine for the AI
+StateMachine for the AI.
 Pooling for spawning the Enemies.